-JLL’s latest Global Market Perspective shows that real estate markets are on track for a robust 2019
+JLL’s latest Global Market Perspective shows that momentum is moderating but market fundamentals remain robust

 The real estate market has constantly evolved with China’s economic transition marked by industrial restructuring and upgrading.
 Entering the era of Building Economy 3.0, buildings and economy are fully integrated at an unprecedented level, making “building economy” an organic entity and a new industry for driving the economy.